Recommended books

 Unlike the Hidden London website, most guidebooks understandably concentrate on the city centre and the more popular destinations for excursions, like Hampstead or Hampton Court.
 Time Out: London is one of the best, and the most up-to-date.

 Chambers London Gazetteer (by the author of this website) includes every locality in Greater London, from Coulsdon in the south to Crews Hill in the north; from Harmondsworth in the west to Hornchurch in the east.
 However, it’s now out of print, so it may be hard to find.
-The locality articles here on Hidden London are taken from the London Gazetteer, with occasional adaptations and updates.
+The locality articles here on Hidden London are taken from the London Gazetteer, with numerous adaptations and updates.

 Books about Londoners, the English and the British

 Londoners, Craig Taylor’s recent anthology of ‘the voices of London’, has been a surprise bestseller.
 As the blurb says: “From the woman who is the voice of the London Underground to the man who plants the trees along Oxford Street; from a Muslim currency trader to a guardsman at Buckingham Palace; from the marriage registrar at Westminster town hall to the director of the biggest Bethnal Green funeral parlour – together, these voices and many more, paint a vivid, epic and wholly fresh portrait of twenty-first century London.”
-The hardback isn’t cheap, but there’s a more affordable Kindle edition.

-For a broader examination of the British people, the soon-to-be-published Britain etc., by the BBC’s Home Editor Mark Easton, is highly recommended.
+For a broader examination of the British people, Britain etc., by the BBC’s Home Editor Mark Easton, is highly recommended.
 Meticulously researched but accessible essays take a look at the UK through its relationship to 26 subjects – one for each letter of the alphabet.
 With each lettered chapter, the reader is invited to observe the United Kingdom in a new way: standing back to see the nation in a global or historical context, and then diving down to scrutinise some fascinating and insightful details.

 You might also like to consider Kate Fox’s Watching the English: The Hidden Rules of English Behaviour, Jeremy Paxman’s The English and (if you haven’t yet read it) Bill Bryson’s classic Notes From A Small Island.